 NOTE: The boundary of a surface is the set of oriented, closed curves that delineate the limits of the surface.

-Tiling Scheme

-A discrete grid coverage that is used to partition data into discrete edge matched sets called tiles.

 Uncertainty

 The interval (about a given value) that will contain the true value of the measurement at a specific confidence level.

 NOTE: Errors exist and are the differences between the measured value and the true value.
 Since the true value is never known it follows that the error itself cannot be known.
 Uncertainty is a statistical assessment of the likely magnitude of this error.
+The numbers must be qualified by units.

+In this document and S-102 uncertainty is always considered to be 1-dimensional and at the 2-sigma or 95% confidence level.

 Vector